Impact of Galactic dust non-Gaussianity on searches for B-modes from inflation: Conclusions

 We compared the CMB and dust parameter inference obtained with a dust covariance matrix that captures these non-Gaussianities against one assuming Gaussian foregrounds.
 We selected noise levels and sky coverage such that we replicate the SO experiment, although we checked that our results are robust against other configurations more similar to a \litebird-like experiment.
 We found that the final constraints on \rtensor~are \emph{not} affected by non-Gaussian dust foregrounds, although the error on the spatial dust parameters increases by a factor $\sim 1.2$ on average.
 This reflects how their uncertainties can be significantly underestimated in the Gaussian approximation.
 We believe these results hold in general, as we recovered the same behaviour for \rtensor~when we artificially set all off-diagonal covariance matrix elements to have different, very large values.

 We explained these results by arguing that $C_\ell$-based constraints on \rtensor~are nearly immune to the statistics of the dust field, as one can always clean the CMB signal from dust by a simple subtraction of the particular realization of dust on the sky using a dust-dominated high-frequency channel.
-We checked this conclusion using a simple analytical Fisher forecast that assumes \SI{100}{\percent} correlation between frequency channels, although we found the same behaviour numerically for data that includes decorrelation using an MCMC analysis.
+We checked this conclusion using a simple analytical Fisher forecast that assumes \SI{100}{\percent} correlation between frequency channels, although we found the same behaviour numerically for data that include decorrelation using an MCMC analysis.
+We also expect map-based component separation methods to be immune to the statistics of the foreground fields, given that similar arguments about removing the exact realization of the foreground field, without requiring knowledge of its statistics, apply to map-based cleaning methods.

 We note, however, that even though \rtensor~constraints are not affected, dust non-Gaussianity noticeably impacts goodness-of-fit analyses.
 This behaviour was also found by \cite{Hoz_2022} in the context of determining polarization angles in CMB experiments.
 The $\chi^2$ values computed with a covariance representing Gaussian foregrounds are degraded not because our model is unable to provide a good description of the data, but because we are unable to fully describe the statistical fluctuations of the dust power-spectrum through the Gaussian covariance matrix.
 We explored how this can be mitigated by using only foreground-cleaned spectrum combinations when computing goodness-of-fit statistics.